irehmaan/irehmaan/README.md

 Smart Home Automation: A project that demonstrates the automation of home appliances using IoT technologies.
 It utilizes NodeMCU boards to control devices remotely through a mobile app such as Blynk IoT.

 Weather Monitoring System: An IoT-based basic weather monitoring system built with ESP32.
 It collects weather data from sensors(DHT11 & BMP 180).
-The sensor data is uploaded to Firebase thorugh which a it displays it on a mobile app developed with help of Flutter.
+The sensor data is uploaded to Firebase thorugh which  it displays it on a mobile app developed with help of Flutter.

 **2. Flutter Apps**